 Builds on: All skills covered in fieldwork units in Years 1 - 6.
 Intent: Children use a range of maps at varying scales (including their own thematic/distribution maps) and their own suggested questions to investigate change over time and economic activity as part of a settlement study of a significant village in the North York Moors.
 They use six-figure grid references and the eightpoint compass confidently to describe locations and follow routes and begin to show an awareness of the sixteen-point compass and quadrant bearings.
-They draw maps to scale, compare their drawings to original maps to ensure accuracy and organise and present their findings in a range of these.
-They can describe the location/position of some of these features using age-appropriate vocabulary (e.g. behind, next to).
+They draw maps to scale, compare their drawings to original maps to ensure accuracy and organise and present their findings in a range of the jobs people do and where they do them.
+Future learning: